 Scholarships are available to all current and prospective EWU students.
 Over $5.5 million is awarded annually to nearly 1,500 students.
 Most awards recognize students for academic and/or community excellence.
 Some are based on financial need or specific academic requirements, and a few are reserved for special qualifications (geographic location, ethnicity, memberships/affliation, etc.).

-Be sure to see our Outside Scholarship Resources page for links to some of the largest, free scholarship search sites online.
+You can find links to some of the largest, free scholarship search sites online by clicking on Learn More above.
 The State of Washington has also established a central clearinghouse for scholarships at www.thewashboard.org.

 Grants are based on financial need and do not have to be repaid.
 With the exception of the Federal Pell Grant, consideration for grants is given to students who meet EWU's priority funding deadline of February 1.
 Grants are limited to undergraduate students who have not received a bachelor's degree and some grants are available to only Washington state residents.